lanl/nuDustC/README.md

 https://computing.llnl.gov/projects/sundials/faq#inst

 ## Building nuDustC++
-In order to build nuDustC++, go to the head of the git repository (nuDustC/) and run:
+To build nuDustC++, go to the head of the git repository (nuDustC/) and run:

 ```
 $> mkdir build;